Dutch auction: Auctioneer's revenue

-The speed of the Dutch clock has a significant effect on final prices and the auctioneers revenue.
-A fast Dutch clock has been found to yield significantly lower bids and seller revenue when benchmarked against a First-price sealed-bid auction.
-On the contrary, a sufficiently slow Dutch clock is found to be more profitable than a First-price auction.
+The speed of the clock used in the Dutch auction has a significant effect on final prices and the auctioneer's revenue.
+A fast Dutch clock has been found to yield significantly lower bids and seller revenue when benchmarked against a first-price sealed-bid auction.
+On the contrary, a sufficiently slow Dutch clock is found to be more profitable than a first-price auction.

 Individual differences among bidders may also influence the degree to which a Dutch auction is profitable to the auctioneer.
 More advanced age has a clear, statistically significant adverse impact on the overall performance in Dutch auctions.
 Older bidders often end up paying too much in Dutch auctions because of their cognitive limitations and high need for closure.

 In the case in which two or more bidders are participating in a Dutch auction, bid reductions should be increasing.
 Furthermore, the auctioneer's expected revenue should increase when the number of participants in the auction rises and number of bid levels increases.

 The auctioneer is expected to increase its revenue when bidders exhibit the Allais paradox.
 This expectation is because bidders already have bidding preferences but insufficient time to change their preference and as such, typically act in accordance with their first plan.

 Bidder's emotion

-In Dutch auctions, bidders are unable to view other participants' bids with the exception of the winning bid.
+In Dutch auctions, bidders are unable to view other participants' bids; they can only view the winning bid.
 This leads to participants experiencing greater uncertainty when assessing the competitive dynamics of the Dutch auction.
-When losing, participants experience a stronger emotional response compared to when winning the auction.
+When losing, participants experience a stronger emotional response compared to when winning.
 This can be attributed to the instant-win feature of Dutch auctions.
-The winner is aware and assured of winning the auction and paying the winning price whilst losing comes abrupt and as a surprise for the remaining participants.
+The winner is aware and assured of winning the auction and paying the winning price, whilst losing comes abruptly and as a surprise for the remaining participants.

-Bidders are more likely to experience winner regret, which occurs when winners believe they overpaid and loser regret, which occurs when losers believe they underbid when participating in Dutch auctions compared to other types of auctions.
-This can be attributed to Dutch auctions evoking a stronger emotional response as bidders are unable to seek signals that can inform their bidding behaviour such as other bids.
+In other words, bidders in Dutch auctions are more likely to experience winner regret, the belief that they overpaid, and loser regret, the belief that they underbid, because Dutch auctions evoke a stronger emotional response than other auction formats, as bidders are unable to seek signals (such as other bids) that can inform their bidding behaviour.